rapid7/insightconnect-plugins/jira/help.md

 * 3.0.5 - Fix issue where description in Get Issue action would return None if description was left empty
 * 3.1.0 - Added new Edit Issue action
 * 3.1.1 - Update connection input labels to reflect Jira API changes
+* 3.1.2 - Update Create Issue action to remove newlines from summaries
+* 3.2.0 - Update Transition Issue action to allow for assignment of fields during issue transition
+* 3.2.1 - Update Get Issue, Find Issues and New Issue action to support a Get Attachments option
 ## Workflows

 Examples: